utharian-code/Bonepoke/Jade/README.md

 ## 📁 PROJECT OVERVIEW

-This repository contains experimental code and concepts exploring how technology could serve spiritual purposes while maintaining strict biblical alignment. **All code includes active biblical coherence checking** to ensure theological soundness.
+This repository contains experimental code and concepts exploring how technology could serve spiritual purposes while attempting to maintain strict biblical alignment. **All code includes active biblical coherence checking** to ensure theological soundness.
+However this code was iterated quickly using an LLM and not all versions have been checked for logical inconsistencies with the narrative elements (needed for the growth framework).

 ---